Tributes paid to Holocaust survivor Lily Ebert after death aged 100

 Lily Ebert died peacefully at home surrounded by family, her great-grandson Dov Forman said on Wednesday.

-She had suffered “unimaginable loss” when her mother, younger sister, and brother were murdered in the gas chambers but had vowed to tell her story in the years that followed.
+She suffered “unimaginable loss” when her mother, younger sister and brother were murdered in the gas chambers, but had vowed to tell her story in the years that followed.

-Mr Forman co-authored a bestselling book with his great grandmother, entitled Lily’s Promise, detailing the life she built for herself after the war.
+Mr Forman co-authored a bestselling book with his great-grandmother, entitled Lily’s Promise and with a foreword by the King, detailing the life she built for herself after the war.

+She was freed from Auschwitz at the age of 20, lived in Switzerland and Israel, and then moved to the UK in 1967 with her husband Samuel, settling in London.

 In January 2023, she was recognised with an MBE for her services to Holocaust education.